-By the way, if you’re new at gardening or feel you don’t have that much knowledge or experience, stick with advice from your extension office.
-The plants they recommend have been proved in trials to succeed in your area and their advice is all based on research.
+By the way, if you’re new at gardening or feel you don’t have that much knowledge or experience, stick with the advice from your extension office.
+The plants they recommend have been proven in trials to succeed in your area, and their advice is all based on research.
 These Master Gardener tips will also help.

 Start seeds with items you probably already have at home